With a name like Zoom Streak there’s no surprise this racing flat is meant for speed.

 My Love Affair with the Nike Zoom Streak XC 3

-I tend to do a limited number of reviews here on Strength Running because most products are mediocre and sometimes it’s best just to try them yourself instead of relying on other people’s opinions (which is why I love Road Runner Sports – they let you return shoes after you wear them if they’re not right for you).
+I tend to do a limited number of reviews here on Strength Running because most products are mediocre and sometimes it’s best just to try them yourself instead of relying on other people’s opinions.

 Running shoes are especially tough to review – my foot anatomy, running mechanics, stride pattern, weight, personal preferences, and past shoe history will all influence what shoe I like and which models I despise.
 Shoe selection is intensely personal and what works for me may not work for you.